skleanthous/presentations/20200623-achieving-and-maintaining-a-high-velocity/abstract.md

 However, why do we care about these metrics (are they really needed to be a highly performant organization?), and how do you go about achieving and (perhaps more importantly) maintaining low lead times and a high deployment frequency?

-In this talk I'll be presenting some of the key aspects of a baseline of a development framework which can help you on your way towards becoming a high-performence organization.
+In this talk I'll be presenting some of the key aspects of a baseline of a development framework which can help you on your way towards becoming a high-performance organization.
 I'll cover three key aspects, one for each of:

 - Process: how requirements should come into a team
 - People: how to structure teams around processes, and why